Almyyyy/Whatsend/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Project Name:           Whatsend
+##Description
-Author:                 Almyyyy
+A python bot that uses WhatsApp Web to send a message to a list of phone numbers

-Start Date:             02/26/2021
+Project Name | Author | Start Date
-Description: A python bot that uses WhatsApp Web to send a message to a list of phone numbers
+Whatsend | Almyyyy | 02/26/2021

-Used Modules:
+##Used Modules:
 urllib      used to encode a text of any type in url-encoding (percent-encoding) time        just for code timing :) ...and Facebook/WhatsApp anti-bot policies selenium    to embed browser event in Python